Hi! Welcome to Complete City Guides!

 1 day London Itinerary Plan Basic Overview - all within walking distance

-We also have a full guide to how to use London's public transport (underground tube, bus, taxis etc.) here.
+STOP!
+Before you go to London you should know about how to use their public transport.
+Did you know you can't even pay for busses anymore?
+You have to have a card.
+Find out details on my guide to how to use London's public transport (underground tube, bus, taxis etc.) here.
 Please check it out, so you know how to use London's extensive and reliable public transport network.

 If you have only one day, then you have to go where most of the tourist attractions and landmarks are.
 You really could spend a couple of weeks (or more!) in London and still find things to do, but the following set of landmarks are most of the major ones, and luckily they are within walking distance.
 You can follow them in order (we do backtrack and go through Leicester Square twice, but the second time we include China Town and other bits).